gr-blog/gregros.dev/posts/typescript/01/extras.md.md

 This isn’t just cosmetic – it'll truncate compilation errors and make parsing out the names of these types basically impossible.

-On top of that, the compilation messages produced won’t actually be that meaningful.
+On top of that, the compilation messages produced won’t be that meaningful.
 TypeScript is a structural language, but [[but-what-is-a-dom-node.post|DOM nodes aren't structural]].
 Comparing DOM nodes structurally is pointless.
 ### Using tag names with a type-level map
 Instead of using explicit element types, we can reference elements by their tag names.